open-devsecops/lab-infra-setup/README.md

 - **Cost and Accessibility of External Resources:** Many existing online courses on cloud technologies and DevSecOps are expensive, making it difficult for students to access quality education in these areas.

 Our curriculum aims to fill this void by providing up-to-date, practical training in DevSecOps and CI/CD practices.
 By integrating our modules into existing courses, professors can enrich their curriculum, preparing students for the challenges of modern software development and making them valuable assets to the industry from day one.

+To understand the skills gap that new graduates face, refer to our [User Research](research/user-research.md).

 ## Repository Structure 🗂️
 - **Infrastructure Setup Folder**: Guides for setting up CI/CD infrastructure.